Chalarangelo/30-seconds-of-code/README.md

 Returns a new MutationObserver and runs the provided callback for each mutation on the specified element.

 Use a [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to observe mutations on the given element.
-Use `Array.forEach()` to run the callback for each mutation that is observed.
+Use `Array.prototype.forEach()` to run the callback for each mutation that is observed.
 Omit the third argument, `options`, to use the default [options](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver#MutationObserverInit) (all `true`).

 ```js